 At first, I tried joining the wire by twisting one piece around the other.
 I found this tended to make both wire pieces warp, and still didn't create a very stable join!
 This way worked much better - just wrap one piece of wire around the other and secure the join with hot glue.
 It stayed put very nicely, but could be loosened with heat if I needed to adjust the wire frame.

 To make a pattern for the base layer of foam, I started with strips of newspaper attached with masking tape, and then covered that all with duct tape for durability.
 Then, naturally, I did another test fit. :)

 The foam I'm using here is from a yoga mat.
 I do NOT recommend this type of foam.
 It's too soft, and in the places where it is the final layer of the armor, it didn't take the sealant very well and required a lot of on-the-fly corrections.
 Typically, foam armors are built from EVA - basically, the same stuff as craft foam, but thicker.
-Many people start with anti-fatigue mats like these.
+Many people start with EVA foam anti-fatigue mats.
 It is also available in larger sheets, which would be needed for a big armor piece like Garrus' carapace.